-A student wishing to be Re-admitted to the LPN to RN Transition program shall re-apply to the Admissions Office for the next enrollment period.
 The student's application will be considered by academic review committee (ARC).
 Decision for readmission shall be made using the attendance policy, review of student's academic record, placement exams, and availability of space.
 The academic review committee (ARC) shall recommend acceptance; conditional acceptance; or denial.
+Condition for acceptance may include mandatory auditing of previous courses taken by the student.
 Factors to be considered for Re-admission may include but not limited to academic performance, attendance, attitude, discipline, results from placement tests, and other relevant information.
-If the recommendation is for denial, the student may appeal.
-(See appeals policy).
-If the recommendation is for acceptance, the student must make satisfactory financial arrangements prior to final approval for Readmission.
+If the recommendation is for acceptance, the student must make satisfactory financial arrangements prior to final approval for Re-admission.
 If the student is approved for Re-admission, he/she will be placed into the appropriate class on a space available basis.
 Repeating a Course

-- A student repeating a course must complete the course within the maximum time frame allowed for program completion. - A student shall take a course no more than two (2) times; If the student is not successful during his/her second time taking a course, he/she shall be dismissed from the program.
-(See re admission policy) - 3.
-A student may repeat no more than 1 course while enrolled in the program.
-Failing more than 1 course while enrolled in the program shall lead to dismissal from the program. - Depending on the repeat course schedule and the type of course being repeated the student may not graduate with the class they are enrolled in. - 5.
-Courses are offered twice a year; student may have to wait up to 6 months for the next available course. - 6.
-There shall be a charge for repeating a course.
+- 1. A student repeating a course must complete the course within the maximum time frame allowed for program completion. - 2.
+A student may repeat no more than one (1) course while enrolled in the LPN to RN Transition Program.
+Failing more than one (1) course or failing the same course more than once while enrolled in the program shall lead to dismissal from the program. - 3.
+Depending on the repeat course schedule and the type of course being repeated the student may not graduate with the class they are enrolled in. - 4.
+Courses are offered twice a year; student may have to wait up to 6 months for the next available course. - 5.
+There shall be a charge for repeating a course. - 6.
+Financial Aid shall pay for one repeated course if the student has funds available.